 This was thought to be a lost film, and one researcher, Mark Carducci, had suggested that Stanley Kubrick destroyed the negative following the death of Joseph Burstyn, the film's distributor.
 Bootleg copies abound, however, and there is one (legal) print in all of the Americas.
 It is located in the Kodak archives in Rochester, NY; the Stanley Kubrick estate allows viewing of the film with the provisos that it is screened by individuals (not groups), that the print never leaves the building in which it is housed and that it cannot be duplicated in whole or in part.

-The original camera negative was discovered in the late 1980s in the holdings of a now-defunct film storage facility in Puerto Rico, and was acquired by the Library of Congress in Washington, D.C., in 1993.
-(How the negative got to Puerto Rico in the first place remains a mystery.)
-The OCN is being kept at the Library's National Audio-Visual Conservation Center in Culpeper, Virginia.
+The original camera negative was discovered in the late 1980s in the holdings of a now-defunct film storage facility in Puerto Rico, and was acquired by the Library of Congress in Washington, DC, in 1993 (how the negative got to Puerto Rico in the first place remains a mystery. .The OCN is being kept at the Library's National Audio-Visual Conservation Center in Culpeper, VA.

 After Kubrick's assistant, Leon Vitali, discovered a 35mm print of "Fear and Desire" in Stanley's private screening room, Kubrick made him promise that he would never watch it.
 To this day, Leon Vitali still has not seen the movie and reassures that "Stanley really, really hated that movie.
 He absolutely loathed it."